timruffles/mobile-drag-drop/README.md

 | IE11        |                                          |          |             | `event.preventDefault()` when registered on body |                                       |               |              |
 | Chrome      |                                          |          |             | `event.preventDefault()` or `dropzone`           |                                       |               |              |
 | Polyfill    |                                          |          |             | `event.preventDefault()` or `dropzone`           |                                       |               |              |

+_empty cells mean there is nothing special to take into account_

 **Further notices:**